UniversalDependencies/docs/_u-dep/cop.md

 amod(dancer-5, best-4)
 ~~~

-The copula *be* are not treated as the
+The copula *be* is not treated as the
 head of a clause, but rather the dependent of a lexical predicate, as exemplified above.

 Such an analysis is motivated by the fact that many languages